-The Certificate in Wetlands Science and Management provides EWU students with a focused training in the field of Wetland Science.
+The Certificate in Wetlands Science and Management provides EWU students with focused training in the field of Wetland Science.
 The curriculum encompasses both the physical science that defines wetlands and the social context of wetlands in terms of their functions and value to society.

 Successful completion of the Wetlands Certificate requires 23 credits of required class work and 8–10 credits of electives for a total of 31–33 credits.
-Coursework is interdisciplinary, blending together classes from biology, geography and planning.
+Coursework is interdisciplinary, blending together classes from biology, geoscience, and planning.